egfx/Web-Cloud-File-Magager/README.md

 Web Cloud File Manager is a minimilist MVC boilerplate using AngularJS and a PHP backend:

-This simple sample app consumes it's own repository and displays it back to the end user.
+This simple sample app consumes it's own repository and displays it back to the end user in a sleak and responsive user interface.

 -= Features & Details =-